jackharrhy/www.cs.mun.ca-jaharrhy/src/pages/aoc/2022/day1.md

 most of these have their own leaderboard, and due to staying up until 1:30am to solve the problem, i managed to snag first on ctsnl & ndev, but due to the muncs leaderboard being filled with late night tryhards, even though i took less than 10 minutes to solve, I was 4/5th on that leaderboard

-i know placement means nothing, and that sacrificing sleep isn't worthwhile, i just find the first few days of Advent of Code when:
+i know placement means nothing, and that sacrificing sleep isn't worthwhile, i just find the first few days of advent of code are quite fun, when:

 - more people are taking part, since its more approachable, and people will fall off quickly over the next few days

 - the problems can be solved before 2am, so _some_ sleep is acquired

+i will go to bed better for the rest of this month i swear :)

 ---

 ### others

-while this is my ramblings, i'm thinking i can also use this place to advertise other peoples solutions to advent of code problems
+while this is my ramblings, i'm thinking i can also use this place to advertise other peoples solutions to problems, adding in my own bit of (potentially cheeky) commentary as well

 this list will quickly become a lot less long as people drop off, but it'll give me more chance to dig into the specifics of each persons solution as the days progress and become more complex, because at the moment most solutions look _quite_ similar